lu7did/ADX-rp2040/README.md

 The hardware required by this transceiver derives directly from the ADX Transceiver (WB2CBA), the implementation can take basically two forms:

 * Build a hand wired version of the circuit.
-* Build an ADX transceiver and replace the Arduino Nano with the ADX2PDX daughter board created by Barb (WB2CBA), see below.
+* Build an ADX transceiver, any using the Arduino Nano board, and replace it with the ADX2PDX daughter board created by Barb (WB2CBA), see below.

 ## ADX_rp2040 circuit